 Because these herbicides don’t work on seeds or on plants that have already emerged, timing is important.
 Too early and the seeds won’t have germinated.
 Too late and the plants will already be up.

-To control weeds like annual bluegrass, henbit and common chickweed, the Unviersity of Georgia (UGA) Extension Service recommends applying pre-emergent herbicide when temperatures fall between 65° and 70°F at night.
+- To control winter weeds like annual bluegrass, henbit and common chickweed, the University of Georgia (UGA) Extension Service recommends applying pre-emergent herbicide when temperatures fall between 65° and 70°F at night.